 Many aspects of wound healing have been the subject of mathematical and computational investigations.
-For example, Sherratt and Murray (1990, 1992) formulated models of epidermal healing in which reaction-diffusion equations were used to describe the spatio-temporal evolution of the epidermal cells and to compare the impact of growth factors that promote and inhibit healing.
-Mathematical models of full thickness wounds typically focus on dermal healing and one of the contributing processes, for example contraction (Tranquillo and Murray, 1992; Tracqui et al., 1995; Olsen et al., 1999) or tissue synthesis (Segal et al., 2012).
+For example, Sherratt and Murray [12, 13] formulated models of epidermal healing in which reaction-diffusion equations were used to describe the spatio-temporal evolution of the epidermal cells and to compare the impact of growth factors that promote and inhibit healing.
+Mathematical models of full thickness wounds typically focus on dermal healing and one of the contributing processes, for example contraction [14, 15, 16] or tissue synthesis [17].
 Typically models of wound contraction are formulated as partial differential equations (PDEs) and are based on the principles of mass and momentum balance.
 For example, such a model may couple mass balances for the density of fibroblasts and extra-cellular matrix (ECM) with a momentum balance for the displacement of the cell-ECM continuum and constitutive laws which define the mechanical properties of the tissue.
-Earlier models treated the ECM as isotropic, with linear viscoelastic properties (Tranquillo and Murray, 1992).
-These assumptions were relaxed by Olsen et al. (1999) who viewed the ECM as an anisotropic material and studied the different roles of fibroblasts in wound contraction.
-More recently, Segal et al. (2012) studied the contribution of collagen accumulation in a wound to healing of the tissue.
-Their spatially averaged model consisted of a system of time-dependent, ordinary differential equations (ODEs).
-Although the complexity is reduced by adopting a spatially averaged framework, the model still has a large number of parameters that need to be determined experimentally.
+Earlier models treated the ECM as isotropic, with linear viscoelastic properties [14].
+These assumptions were relaxed by Olsen et al. [16] who viewed the ECM as an anisotropic material and studied the different roles of fibroblasts in wound contraction.
+More recently, Segal et al. [17] studied the contribution of collagen accumulation in a wound to healing of the tissue.
+Their spatially-averaged model consisted of a system of time-dependent, ordinary differential equations (ODEs).
+Although the complexity is reduced by adopting a spatially-averaged framework, the model still has a large number of parameters that need to be determined experimentally.